A full list

 What is psoriatic arthritis?

-About 10-20% of people with psoriasis may develop an associated psoriatic arthritis also known as psoriatic arthropathy, which causes pain and swelling of the joints and connective tissue, accompanied by stiffness, particularly in the mornings.
+Around 1 in 3 (30%) of people with psoriasis may develop an associated psoriatic arthritis also known as psoriatic arthropathy, which causes pain and swelling of the joints and connective tissue, accompanied by stiffness, particularly in the mornings.
 Most commonly affected joints are the hands, feet, lower back, neck and knees, with movement in these areas becoming severely limited.
 Chronic fatigue is a common complaint linked with this condition.
 If you are experiencing mild aches and pains and have psoriasis, albeit very mildly, consult your dermatologist for further advice and if necessary a referral on to a rheumatologist for further assessments will be made.

 What causes psoriasis?